Buprestidae of South Australia

 Enlarge map

-Adult activity records for Diphucrania trimentula (total of 3 beetles)
+Adult activity records for Diphucrania trimentula (total actual records: 3 beetles)

 1